TuckerL-OSU/CS372/Project2-ftp/README.txt

 CS372 - Winter 2019
 Project 2 - FTP

-This program was tested to work on Flip2 and 3.
+This program was tested to work on all Flip servers.

 This program will work, whether or not server and client are in separate directories.
 Compile: